softwarelight/ZhijianJiang/_posts/2016-09-24-TOEFL-experience.md

 ##### Example or Comparison
 * Your example must be based on your explanation before.
 In other words, you should use a story to say the **logic flow** again!
 * About comparison, compare with the other opinion.

+## Listening
+My TOEFL writing development: 15 -> 19 -> 23 -> 28.
+Actually, I am very surprised that I can get that high marks.
+* Listen to [MP3 of TOEFL iBT听力单词小伴侣](http://pan.baidu.com/s/1dEDAaSp) **again and again**, when
+   * On the way to someplace
+   * Programming, consider this as the background
+   * Doing assignments, consider this as the background
+* Listen to 单词电台 in 托福单词 to do dictation(听写) once every two days, and then write down your mistakes.
+* Complete at least one section every day!
+Then, to every record
+   * Listen again to improve your notes
+   * Use 托福考满分APP to carefully listen to sentences and even read these sentences
+   * Do it again and conclude why you are wrong

 ## Special Thanks
 To Jill Xu for practising my speaking again and again (even though I disappoint her) and teaching me logic flow in writing!